View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 10. Test out hundreds of authentic BBQ and seafood spots around the city.

 Ready to plan your move to Houston?
-The PODS Blog has you covered with resources on the best neighborhoods in town, the best options for movers, and the top destinations in Texas, if Houston doesn't quite have you sold.
+The PODS Blog has you covered with resources for the best neighborhoods in town and the best options for movers.

-Something you’re sure to notice upon moving to Houston is the Texas pride coursing through the veins of all the locals.
-This isn’t just a Houston thing either; you’ll find it throughout the Lone Star State.
+Something you’re sure to notice in your first weeks of living in Houston, Texas, is the Lone Star pride coursing through the veins of each and every local.
+This isn’t just a Houston thing either; you’ll find it throughout the state.
 The Texas flag flies high beside Ol’ Glory everywhere you look.
 And, while it may seem odd at first, we’re confident that after tasting enough BBQ, seeing enough Astros games, and dancing enough honky-tonk, you’ll start to experience it for yourself.

 Amelia England is a content writer and regular contributor to the PODS Blog.
 Between college, grad school, and seasonal adventures, she has downsized and relocated over 25 times.